 deadline is May.

-Bridging Scholarships (for Japan) Undergraduate students majoring in any field of study are eligible to apply for these scholarships.
+Bridging Scholarships (Japan) Undergraduate students majoring in any field of study are eligible to apply for these scholarships.
 Japanese language study is not a prerequisite.
-Bridging Scholarship recipients receive a stipend of $2,500 (for students on semester-long programs) or $4,000 (for students on academic year programs).
-Students studying on summer programs are not eligible to apply.
+Bridging Scholarship recipients receive a stipend of $2,500 (for semester-long programs) or $4,000 (for academic year programs).
+Summer programs are not eligible.
+Application deadline is April.
 Additional information

-Freeman/Asia Scholarship Undergraduate students majoring in any field of study are eligible to study in any of 15 countries.
+Freeman/Asia Scholarship Undergraduate students majoring in any field of study are eligible to study in any of 15 Asian countries.
 Stipends of $3,000 for summer, $5,000 for a semester and $7,000 for a year-long study are available.
 Application deadline is March (summer) and April (Fall/year-long).
 Additional information

 Field and Experiential Learning, Study Abroad and Global Education